Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 Send a test authentication request to your Core1 instance to check that the access token is valid.

-1. Send the Token URL request to generate you access token, as displayed in the following request sample.
+1. Send the Token URL request to generate your access token, as displayed in the following request sample.
     Replace *your-workspace* with the name of your instance, and the example values with your access token (bearer) code that you have obtained in [Step 3: Generate an access token](#step-3-generate-an-access-token).

     **Request sample**